GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 description: |
   The Storage Foundation API is a storage API that resembles a basic file system, with direct access to stored data through buffers and offsets.
-It gives developers flexibility by providing generic, simple, and performant primitives upon which they can build higher-level components.
-It is particularly well suited for Wasm-based libraries and applications that want to use custom storage algorithms to fine-tune execution speed and memory usage.
+It gives developers flexibility by providing generic, simple, and performant primitives on which they can build higher-level components.
+It is particularly well suited for Wasm-based libraries and applications that perform best when they can use custom storage algorithms to fine-tune execution speed and memory usage.
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/jHUvdkuNQBLYxfWrCizd.jpg
 alt: |